silentspring30/dao-ai-framework/boost_proposal.md

 Algovera is a collective of diverse people working to facilitate and accelerate the development of decentralised AI products that benefit society.
 We do this through empowering diverse AI teams with tools to work for themselves on their own ideas and keep ownership of their creations.
 Algovera Decentralized AI DAO framework can be described in three layers: (i) Web3 Commercialisation Models & Funding, (ii) Community, and (iii) Infrastructure (tools/libraries/integrations).

-        We would like to explore a boost to integrate DAOhaus with Oceans market place.
+        We would like to explore a boost to integrate DAOhaus with Oceans marketplace.
         This boost falls under **(i) Commercialisation & Funding:** layer.

 ### (i) Commercialisation and Funding for independent AI teams: